Magnushhoie/weightless_NN_decompression/README.md

 The below proof of concept details a a way to avoid storing the weights, by learning them on-the-go from the compressed data itself.

 The idea comes from this [2019 NNCP paper](https://bellard.org/nncp/nncp.pdf), which holds the currently world record for smallest compressed version of Wikipedia file (~1 GB -> 100 MB).
 You can read more in this [HackerNews post](https://news.ycombinator.com/item?id=27244810).

-## Tldr; Notebook proof-of-concept
-This [notebook.ipynb](notebook.ipynb) demonstrates this proof of concept:
-- Encoder neural network: Compresses data.txt -> compressed.txt using a simple LSTM neural network
-- Decoder neural network: Decompresses compressed.txt directly from the file and without directly transmitting any of the previously learned neural network weights
-- The idea works by having the encoder compressing text while it is training, and the decoder mirroring the process exactly by decompressing and training on the decompressed text.
-This way, both neural networks always share the same state over time, removing the need to store the weights externally.

 ## Implementation details
 We encode sequences of digits like "000000", "000001", etc., and store the compressed [data](data.txt) in [compressed.txt](compressed.txt).
 Instead of using the index of the most likely next word, we'll be even more efficient and use an [Arithmetic Compressor](https://pypi.org/project/arithmetic-compressor/).